The Banana Man; I told you he was real.

 P. S. I read the "valedictory" of George Washington.
 My only question is, why aren't I able to write as cleverly as he did.
 Well, maybe the cleverness should be attributed solely to Alexander Hamilton but either way, they had a real way with words.
 I look at this and wonder if we even speak the same language.
 I do love the way he says "Here perhaps I should stop" (on item #7), then proceeds to continue on through item #51.
 I guess you'd call that a teaser.

 It may seem profane to mix my blog between The Banana Man and George Washington but I simply think it demonstrates my appreciation of diversity of subject matter.
 I don't hesitate to jump between the ludicrous and the lofty.
 So, I wonder if George Washington would have considered a guest spot on Captain Kangaroo if he had lived 200 years later?
-Eh, probably not.
+Eh, prob

 Maybe he would have on Laugh-in though, after all, Nixon did...as a matter of fact, I think his script was, "Sock it to me".
 Little did we know how prophetic this little phrase would be.
 You have just got to love the 60's/70's.
 I wouldn't have traded it for ANY other time.